 If you’re comparing prices, remember to compare apples to apples: Disney prices don’t include the Florida 6.5% tax, whereas prices from the sellers we recommend do include tax into the final price you pay.
 Sorry bold that all, but we get so many comments from people who miss that, and wonder why the discounts aren’t as good as promised.
 Also make sure you’re comparing Park Hopper tickets to regular tickets or not.
 Lots of people make mistakes in not comparing the same tickets to one another.

 Additionally, you might be eligible for discount tickets through your employer or a membership program like TicketsAtWork that can save even more than the alternatives.
-The only downsides are that some of these tickets require more advance notice for processing, and that what you receive is a ticket voucher (it still can be linked to My Disney Experience for FastPass+); you will need to pick up the actual ticket when you arrive at Walt Disney World.
+The only downsides are that some of these tickets require more advance notice for processing, and that what you receive is a ticket voucher (it still can be linked to My Disney Experience); you will need to pick up the actual ticket when you arrive at Walt Disney World.

 Moving on, let’s take a look at which type of ticket options are best for you…